Technologicat/unpythonic/HACKING.md

 - **Use from-imports**.
   - The `unpythonic` style is `from ... import ...`.
   - The from-import syntax is mandatory for macro imports in user code, anyway, since MacroPy (as of 1.1.0b2) supports only `from ... import macros, ...` for importing macros.
-We just use the from-import syntax also for regular imports.
+We just use it also for regular imports.
-  - For imports of certain features of `unpythonic` (e.g. `curry`), our macro code depends on those features being referred to by their original bare names at the use site.
+  - For imports of certain features of `unpythonic` (including, but not limited to, `curry`), our macro code depends on those features being referred to by their original bare names at the use site.
 This won't work if the `import ...` syntax is used.
 For the same reason, locally renaming `unpythonic` features with `from ... import ... as ...` should be avoided.
   - For imports of stuff from outside `unpythonic`, it's a matter of convention.
 Sometimes `import ...` can be clearer.
   - No star-import `from ... import *`, except in the top-level `__init__.py`, where it is allowed for re-exporting the public APIs.